-The PROLAW® Student Journal aims to educate and sensitise, primarily the members of the legal, academic, socio-economic and development communities on cross-cutting rule of law development issues.
+The PROLAW Student Journal aims to educate and sensitize, primarily the members of the legal, academic, socio-economic and development communities on cross-cutting rule of law development issues.
 It places emphasis on making feasible recommendations for improvement in understanding, adhering to and promoting the rule of law, worldwide.
-Thus, while we welcome articles on more traditional rule of law development issues, submissions/articles relating to cross-cutting contemporary issues that render strategic approaches and recommendations, which may also have a wider socio-economic impact - are given more favourable weight for publication.
+Thus, while we welcome articles on more traditional rule of law development issues, submissions/articles relating to cross-cutting contemporary issues that render strategic approaches and recommendations, which may also have a wider socio-economic impact - are given more favorable weight for publication.

 Contributors / Authors

 We invite the submission of unsolicited articles, essays and commentaries for consideration in the PROLAW Student Journal and review every submission received.
 To date, the preferred contributors to the Journal have been the legally trained international development scholars enrolled yearly in the PROLAW Program, PROLAW Alumni, Faculty Members and Visiting Lecturers/Professors.
 External contributors or other experts are also invited to make submissions.

 All prospective contributors are urged to carefully consult the submission guidelines and editorial standards before submitting any content for inclusion.
 We look forward to receiving your submissions and sharing it with our readers.